The Scoileanna Ildánacha/Creative Schools initiative aims to put the arts and creativity at the heart of children and young people’s lives.

 This pilot initiative will understand, develop and celebrate the arts and creativity in schools.
 It will establish a range of collaborative opportunities for schools and will develop and strengthen the relationships between schools and the broader cultural and community infrastructure within which they operate.
 The long term aim is for every school to be supported to fully embrace the arts and creativity, ensuring a positive experience and strong outcomes for children and young people.

 The Arts Council received applications from close to 400 schools from across the country to participate in Creative Schools from September 2018.
 We wish to acknowledge all of the schools that applied to participate.
 We are delighted with this response and hope all schools will continue to engage with this initiative as it develops.
-A list of the 150 schools selected to participate in the pilot phase is available here.
+A list of the 150 schools selected to participate in the pilot phase is available on the Creative Schools website.